House barrels toward new Trump impeachment, will vote on resolution calling for use of 25th Amendment Tuesday

 On Tuesday and Wednesday, the House will take two major steps toward impeaching Trump, which would make him the only president to be impeached twice.

-Tuesday evening, the House will vote after 7:30 p.m. to vote on a resolution from Rep. Jamie Raskin, D-Md., calling on Vice President Mike Pence to use the 25th Amendment to remove Trump from office.
+Tuesday evening, the House will vote after 7:30 p.m. on a resolution from Rep. Jamie Raskin, D-Md., calling on Vice President Mike Pence to use the 25th Amendment to remove Trump from office.
 That amendment sets up a process by which the vice president and a majority of the Cabinet may declare to Congress that the president "is unable to discharge the powers and duties of his office."

 If Pence does not oblige -- he is not expected to -- then Democrats have said they will move forward with a second impeachment of the president, starting with debate on Wednesday morning.